 Emperor Francis I. of Austria paid tribute to the services of Felix Anton (founder of the family wine-growing tradition) during the Napoleonic wars and subsequently elevated him to the status of Freiherr.

-Fiercely loyal to their homeland
+Fiercely loyal to their homeland.

 Neumarkt has always been home, place of work and source of strength for the Longo family - in good and bad times.
-In 1799, for example, Felix Anton Freiherr von Longo-Liebenstein on Wellenburg and Langenstein opposed the French in the Napoleonic Wars by independently recruiting two companies and making himself available with his soldiers as the first regional rifle major in Tyrol for the Austrian army.
+In 1799, for example, Felix Anton Freiherr von Longo-Liebenstein zu Wellenburg und Langenstein opposed the French in the Napoleonic Wars by independently recruiting two companies and making himself available with his soldiers as the first regional rifle major in Tyrol for the Austrian army.
 In doing so, however, he incurred the anger of the French: They devastated Felix Anton's winery in Neumarkt.

 1864